Lingo56/portfolio/content/projects/Raytracing-App.md

 Final project for CMPT 433 - Distributed Computing

-- Improved Monte Carlo simulation with a quasi-random randomization algorithm for improved performance and visual quality.
+- Improved Monte Carlo ray distribution with a quasi-random randomization algorithm for improved performance and visual quality.
 - Rewrote ray tracing algorithm for multithreading and distributed computing, allowing significant performance gains over the original single-threaded implementation.
 - Implemented dynamic mapping for threads and static mapping for MPI to balance workloads for each solution effectively.
-- Integrated the 'Blaze' library for high-performance vector and matrix computations its expression templates.
+- Integrated the 'Blaze' library for high-performance vector and matrix computations from its expression templates.
 - Ensured thread-safe randomization to prevent multithread related race conditions.

 ### Challenges and Lessons Learned